-In May 2021, Dr. Dorian promoted to Chief Police Psychologist and became the Commanding Officer of Behavioral Science Services, where he oversees the operations of the Department’s psychological, nutritional, and addiction prevention services program and a multidisciplinary team of police psychologists, a registered dietitian, sworn addiction counselors, and administrative staff.
-He also provides consultation to Senior Staff on matters related to police and public safety psychology, employee performance and wellness, research, and training.
+In May 2021, Dr. Dorian promoted to Chief Police Psychologist and became the Commanding Officer of Behavioral Science Services, where he oversees the operations of the Department’s psychological, nutritional, and substance abuse services program.
+He manages a multidisciplinary team of police psychologists, a registered dietitian, sworn peer support members with addiction counseling certification, and administrative staff.
+He also provides consultation to the Office of the Chief of Police and other Senior Staff on matters related to police and public safety psychology, leadership, organizational culture and practices, employee performance and wellness, research, and training.

 Prior to his service with the Los Angeles Police Department, he served as Program Director at Harbor-UCLA Medical Center and Assistant Clinical Professor of Psychology at the David Geffen School of Medicine at UCLA.
-He also served on the psychology faculties of California State University, Northridge and the Pepperdine University Graduate School of Education and Psychology.
+He also served on the psychology faculties of California State University, Northridge, Moorpark College, and the Pepperdine University Graduate School of Education and Psychology.

-Dr. Dorian is co-editor of the scholarly book Police Psychology and Its Growing Impact on Modern Law Enforcement and the 2018 recipient of the Leadership in Police & Public Safety Psychology Award by the International Association of Chiefs of Police.
+Dr. Dorian is co-editor of the scholarly book Police Psychology and Its Growing Impact on Modern Law Enforcement and co-author of the chapter on Police and Public Safety Psychology in the American Psychological Association’s book titled Consultation in Psychology.
+He is a past recipient of the International Association of Chiefs of Police Leadership in Police & Public Safety Psychology Award and the Pepperdine University Distinguished Alumni Award.